ahuggins/laravel-opensearch/readme.md

     * I'm not a huge fan of redirecting this to Google
     * It is much preferred to figure a better default for Item #1 in this list.

+1. Add a sweet GIF to this readme, showing the end result of what this package adds.
+    * I feel like people are not fully aware what "open-search" actually means